-Even when University employees have an obligation to report to others, which means their office is described as "non-confidential" under this Policy, they will protect and respect students' privacy to the greatest extent possible and share information only on a need-to-know basis.
-The information provided to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator and/or the Gender-Based Misconduct Office to investigate and/or seek a resolution.
+Even when University employees have an obligation to report to others, which means their office is described as "non-confidential" under this Policy, they will protect and respect students' privacy to the greatest extent possible and share information only on a need-toknow basis.
+The information provided to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator and Student Conduct and Community Standards to investigate and/or seek a resolution.
 Any of the staff listed as Resources will be able to explain his or her reporting obligations in more detail.